chromeos/video-decode-encode-demo/README.md

 The demo app decodes 4, 30-second 1080p video streams without frame-dropping via a SurfaceTexture.
 A simple GL filter (Sepia) is provided as well as sample export/encoding code.

-In future versions, audio will be included in the export as well as an mp3 audio track.

 <img alt="Screenshot of VideoDecodeEncodeDemo" src="https://github.com/chromeos/video-decode-encode-demo/blob/master/VideoDecodeEncodeDemo-Screenshot.png" width="200" />

 ## Details